Liouville quantum gravity and the Brownian map I: The QLE(8/3,0) metric

 In this article, we consider three different time parameterizations for $\QLE(8/3,0)$: \begin{enumerate} \item Capacity time, \item Quantum natural time, and \item Quantum distance. \end{enumerate} We have already introduced the first two parameterizations.
 We will now give the definition of the third.
 Suppose that $\qlegrowth$ is a $\QLE(8/3,0)$ parameterized by quantum natural time and let $X_t$ be the quantum boundary length of the complementary component of $\qlegrowth_t$.
 We then set

 We refer to the time-parameterization given by $s(t)$ as the {\bf quantum distance} parameterization for $\QLE(8/3,0)$.
 The reason for this terminology is that, as we shall see in the next section, those points which are swallowed by $\qlegrowth$ at quantum distance time $d$ have distance $d$ from $x$ in the metric space that we construct.
+We also note that this time parameterization is particularly natural from the perspective that $\QLE(8/3,0)$ represents a continuum form of the Eden model.
+Recall that quantum natural time for $\SLE_6$ is the continuum analog of the time parameterization for percolation in which each edge is traversed in each unit of time.
+The quantum distance time therefore corresponds to the time parameterization in which the number of edges traversed in a unit of time is proportional to the boundary length of the cluster.
+This is the usual time parameterization for the Eden model.
 Let $\zeta = \inf\{t > 0: X_t = 0\}$ and let